Naomiweinberger/Hate-Speech/README.md

 # **Conclusion**

 While the model preformed very well on the test data, it only had a 58% accuracy on the validation set.
-This could because of the limitations of the validation set in terms of amount of tweets and key words chosen to create the data for each class.
-Also because the line of offensive and hate is a very narrow one, and it is very much a judgement call, the model has a hard time discerning one from the other.
+This could because of the limitations of the validation set in terms of amount of Tweets and key words chosen to create the data for each class.
+Also, there is a fine line between hate speech and offensive languaget and as such, it is not always easy to differentiate between them.
+Accordingly, it is sometimes hard for a machine to make the distinction.

 # **Next Steps**